FatemehFN/consistent_groups_of_sms/README.md

 Node2*=Node1 and not Node3
 Node3*=Node2
 ```
-The text before *=* is the node name, the * shows the future state of the node, and the text after *=* is the Boolean regulatory function of the node.
+The text before \*= is the node name, and the text after \*= is the Boolean regulatory function of the node.
 Note that:
 1. The name of one node should not be a part of the name of another node.
 2. The functions do not need to be in disjunctive prime form.
 The code has functions that perform such conversions.
 3. For the node names use only alphanumeric characters (A-Z,a-z), numbers (0-9) and *_*.
 The reserved words for the program, which shouldn't be used for node names, are: *True*, *False*, *true*, *false*, *0*, *1*, *and*, *or*, and *not*.

-The model then is analyzed to find the stable motifs and the conditionally stable motifs in plant-pollinator Boolean models in the work of Campbell et al. 2011.
+The model then is analyzed to find the stable motifs and the conditionally stable motifs in plant-pollinator Boolean models as in the work of Campbell et al. 2011.
 Then it finds three relationships between such stable motifs: dependence, mutual exclusivity, and logical determination.
 Based on these relationships, it finds self-consistent groups of these motifs that mutually exclude each other.
 These groups lead to attractors of the Boolean models.
 In plant-pollinator interaction networks the attractors correspond to stable community outcomes.

 ## Operation files